 - Semantic markup, broken tags and incorrect use of HTML comes second as a typical fault I find when auditing websites.
 HTML5 introduced many new and meaningful ways to markup different content.
 Not all web developers fully understand how to use them correctly.

 - Sliders (or carousels) and single page applications (SPAs) along with other hidden content come third as very common features in a lot of websites.
-Rarely are they coded in such a way that makes them fully accessible because of poor choices in semantic markup and ways to control them.
+Rarely are websites coded in such a way that makes them fully accessible because of poor choices in semantic markup and ways to control them.

-- Failure in being fully responsive and resizable is also a very common issues I come across in my audits.
-Typically I find a website is designed for a desktop layout and nothing else.
+- Failure in being fully responsive and resizeable is also a very common issues I come across in my audits.
+Typically, I find a website is designed for a desktop layout and nothing else.
 This is despite, in 2020, over 50% of web traffic to a website often being through mobile or other small screen devices!
 My audits also often highlight viewport scaling as explicitly disabled which prevents users from being able to zoom-in or scale the page to their required preference.

 User testing with accessibility

 There’s no complete substitute for fully testing your website without getting actual users to try it out.
 Ideally this includes a range of users with different disabilities, so that it’s possible to see how different combinations of impairment may highlight less obvious or unpredicted shortcomings in a website’s design.